Quality matters when hiring for a big project. Call a Best Pick now!

 Fall chores tend to be complex tasks related to preparing your home for the upcoming winter, and they take up time that would be much more enjoyably spent relishing the cooler weather.
 Nevertheless, there are some seasonal projects that are simple enough for children to help with as well as a few they can probably accomplish with minimal supervision.
 If you’re trying to figure out how to get the kids involved this autumn, consider the following chore ideas for kids.

 Although raking is stereotypically the fall cleaning task most dreaded by adults, many kids actually find it fun—just be sure to humor them.
 They’ll be even more eager to help once assured that they’ll get to jump into the pile of leaves at least once, assuming they’re willing to rake them all back up again.
-For ideas on what you can check off your own to-do list while the kids are raking, check out our previous outdoor fall maintenance tips blog.

 When your little helpers have finished raking (and reraking), don’t waste the leaves by burning or bagging them.
 Because they consist of up to 80 percent of the nutrients absorbed by the trees they fell from, leaves make some of the best mulch.
 Mulch around trees and in flower beds not only looks nice, it will also protect plants from the cold weather to come and children can easily assist with this task.
 Just don’t forget to shred the leaves first, as mulch that is too heavy does more harm than good.